polbeni/PyMCSP/README.md

 $ python3 PyMCSP.py
 ```

 The calculations will start and a directory named `structures_files` will storage the found structures as well as other output files.
-If you want to perfome calculations with different inputs (for example, with different materials), you should save the `structures_files` directory in another place, since everytime PyMCSP is executed it overwrites this directory.
+If you want to perform calculations with different inputs (for example, with different materials), you should save the `structures_files` directory in another place, since every time PyMCSP is executed it overwrites this directory.

 With the actual version (0.2), it is strongly recommended to fix the value of the input variable `num_generations` in the file `inputs` as: